monikastrah/431-2020/labs/lab06/lab06.md

 **Note** The `TukeyHSD` function takes a `conf.level` argument to specify something other than the default 0.95.

+## Hint for Question 1

+Short Version: I encourage you to make the simplifying assumption of “I’m going to proceed as if I can assume equal population variances here” in doing the Lab.

+Longer Version:

+Looking at the data in Question 1, I would probably be more comfortable using `oneway.test` without assuming equal variances for the main comparison across all four groups, rather than an analysis of variance.

+  - but if you use ANOVA, that’s fine.
+Just explain why you’re doing that.

+If I used `oneway.test` without assuming equal variances, then that would usually lead me to do one of two things in judging pairwise
+comparisons:

+  - running a Bonferroni or Holm set of *p* values with `pairwise.t.test` while setting the parameter `pool.sd = FALSE`, so that I might have something like `pairwise.t.test(x = LDL, g = Group, pool.sd = FALSE, p.adjust = "bonferroni")` in my response, rather than leaving out the `pool.sd = FALSE` and just using the default assumption.
+  - running a Tukey-Kramer procedure instead of a Tukey HSD, since the Tukey-Kramer is more appropriate with a substantially unbalanced design.
+This requires learning something about a new package to get the Tukey-Kramer to run, which is not something I was looking for you to do,

+and so while I will describe each of those ideas in the answer sketch, I encourage you to make the simplifying assumption of “I’m going to proceed as if I can assume equal population variances here” in doing the Lab.

 # Question 2 (35 points)